orenbenkiki/codnar/doc/system.markdown

 are pretty easy - we just need to insert the embedded chunk HTML into the containing chunk.
-When embedding a source code chunk into the documentation, however, we may want to wrap it in some boilerplate HTML, providing a header, footer, borders, links, etc. Therefore, the HTML-sh syntax we use to embed a chunk into the documentation is `<embed src="..." type="x-codnar/template-name"/>`.
+When embedding a source code chunk into the documentation, however, we may want to wrap it in some boilerplate HTML, providing a header, footer, borders, links, etc. Therefore, the HTML syntax we use to embed a chunk into the documentation is `<embed src="..." type="x-codnar/template-name"/>`.

 The templates are normal ERB templates.
 As a special and highly magical case, the template named `file` simply embeds the specified file into the